convertir-texto-a-numero-arduino

 }

-The efficiency and behavior is similar to that obtained using the String class since, internally, the String class uses the atol and atof functions to perform the conversion.
+The efficiency and behavior are similar to those obtained using the String class because, internally, the String class uses the atol and atof functions to perform the conversion.

-In this case, we have the disadvantage of having to work with a char array which, except in very specific cases, will normally be more cumbersome than using the String class.
+In this case, we have the disadvantage of having to work with char arrays, which, except in very specific cases, will usually be more cumbersome than using the String class.

-Therefore, except in a few exceptions, we will usually prefer the functions previously seen in the String class.
+Therefore, except in rare exceptions, we will normally prefer the functions seen earlier in the String class.

-The last case we are going to see is the so-called “naive method”, which is nothing more than a sophisticated way of calling “doing it by hand”.
+The last case we are going to see is the so-called “naive method,” which is nothing more than a sophisticated way of saying “doing it by hand.”

 The following example shows the conversion process for integers, where we process a char array until we find a character that is not a digit between 0 and 9.
-Previously we have checked if it is a negative number.
+We have previously checked if it is a negative number.

 #define DEBUG(a) Serial.println(a);